Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec_mainstatement}, we propose a model of the spread of premalignant mutant fields along epithelial basal zones and state our main result of their long-run propagation speed.
 In Section \ref{sec_proofoutline}, we present an outline of the proof of the main result, in which we exploit a duality between the biased voter model and a system of branching coalescing random walks.
 We use coupling to set up an approximation scheme, based on a pruning procedure of Durrett and Z{\"a}hle \cite{durrett2007}, which culminates in simple, coalescence-free, branching random walks that are more readily analyzed.
-We state ten technical lemmas, most important of which are Lemmas \ref{lemma:upperbound} and \ref{lemma:lowerbound} that provide lower and upper bounds for the propagation speed of a premalignant mutant clone.
+We state ten technical lemmas, the most important of which are Lemmas \ref{lemma:upperbound} and \ref{lemma:lowerbound} that provide lower and upper bounds for the propagation speed of a premalignant mutant clone.
 In Section \ref{sec_mainproof}, we show how our main result follows from these two lemmas, and in Section \ref{sec:applications}, we discuss the implications of our main result for cancer initiation and field cancerization in multilayered epithelial basal zones.
-Finally, in Section \ref{sec:proofsoflemmas}, we present proofs of the ten lemmas.
+In Section \ref{sec:proofsoflemmas}, we present proofs of the ten lemmas, and we discuss how the Bramson-Griffeath shape theorem in two dimensions can be extended to our stacked-lattice setting.